Metaphysicist1/Clustar/README.md

 Our dataset is sourced from the NASA Exoplanet Science Institute, providing rich photometric and light curve data.
 Key features include:

-Dataset is also provided in kaggle: **https://www.kaggle.com/datasets/edgarabasov/star-observations-dataset**
+Dataset is also provided on kaggle: **https://www.kaggle.com/datasets/edgarabasov/star-observations-dataset**

 - `star_id`: Unique identifier for each star
 - `region`: Part of the sky surveyed